yhattav/flickr-gallery/README.md

 2. Infinite Scroll: currently the gallery displays only 100 images.
 Create a mechanizm that loads more images from flickr when the user is scrolling past the last image. (hard)

 ## Tips
+- All the code you should change / add will be in the `/src/components` folder.
 - You don't need to complete all tasks.
 If you are new to web development, finish only the easy tasks.
 If you have the required skills, try to complete the intermediate and hard tasks too.
 - If possible, write tests for every new feature you write (tests are written in spec.js files)
 - You can see a working demo video of the completed app [here](https://youtu.be/NW4VojSUFQc)